cspr-rad/kairos-spec/src/spec.typ

 = Architecture <architecture>

-Kairos's architecture is a typical client-server architecture, where the server (the backend) has access to a blockchain network.
+Kairos's architecture is a typical client-server architecture, where the server (backend) has access to a blockchain network.
 The client is a typical CLI application.
-And the server/backend consists of 6 components, whose roles will be described in the following @architecture-components. @components-diagram-figure displays the interfaces and interactions between the components of the system.
+The backend consists of 6 components, whose roles are described in @architecture-components. @components-diagram-figure displays the interfaces and interactions between the components of the system.

 #figure(
   image("components_diagram.svg", width: 100%),